Click "Create Document" button and the document will be prepared with your account details automatically filled in.

 When you are done, click the "Get Document" button and you can download the document in Word or PDF format.

-Please get all parties to review the document carefully and make any final modifications to ensure that the details are correct before signing the document.
-Each party should have a copy of the executed document.
+Please review the document carefully and make any final modifications to ensure that the details are correct before publication / distribution.

 The Proforma Invoice is a document that serves as a preliminary bill for a transaction.
 It is used to provide a detailed breakdown of the items or services being sold, along with their corresponding prices and quantities.
 The importance of this document lies in its ability to establish a clear understanding between the buyer and the seller regarding the terms of the transaction.

 The entire document consists of several sections that are essential for a comprehensive invoice.
 The first section is the bill from section, which includes the name and address of the company issuing the invoice, as well as their contact information.
 This section ensures that the buyer knows who the invoice is coming from and how to reach out to the seller if needed.

 The next section is the bill to section, which includes the name and address of the buyer.
 This section is crucial for identifying the recipient of the invoice and ensuring that it is sent to the correct party.
 It also includes the buyer's contact information, allowing the seller to communicate with them if necessary.

 The invoice number and date section is where the unique identifier for the invoice is specified, along with the date it was issued.
 This information is essential for record-keeping purposes and helps both parties track the transaction.

 The main body of the invoice consists of several rows, each representing a different item or service being sold.
 These rows include columns for quantity, description, unit price, and line total.
 The quantity column indicates the number of units being sold, while the description column provides a brief description of the item or service.
 The unit price column specifies the price per unit, and the line total column calculates the total cost for each item or service.